-Students planning to complete Year 11 in 2019 will be required to attend a Course Counselling Appointment at school on Wednesday 24th July 2019, during this day no Year 10 classes will run.
+Students planning to complete Year 11 in 2020 will be required to attend a Course Counselling Appointment at school on Wednesday 24th July 2019, during this day no Year 10 classes will run.
 2020 program requests will be submitted.
 This year, parents may select their preferred interview time by logging onto Compass (a text message will be sent notifying you when this becomes available)

 Year 11 into 12

 Year 9 into 10

-Students planning to complete Year 10 in 2019 will be required to attend a Course Counselling Appointment at school on Thursday 25th July 2019, during this day no Year 9 classes will run.
+Students planning to complete Year 10 in 2020 will be required to attend a Course Counselling Appointment at school on Thursday 25th July 2019, during this day no Year 9 classes will run.
 2020 program requests will be submitted here.
 Parents may select their preferred interview time by logging onto Compass.